liquidslr/techjam-salestok/packages/ra-i18n-i18next/README.md

         // See https://www.i18next.com/how-to/add-or-load-translations#lazy-load-in-memory-translations
         resourcesToBackend(language => {
             if (language === 'fr') {
-                // Load the ra-language-french package and convert its translations in i18next format return import(
+                // Load the ra-language-English package and convert its translations in i18next format return import(
-                    `ra-language-french`
+                    `ra-language-English`
                 ).then(({ default: messages }) =>
                     convertRaTranslationsToI18next(messages)
                 );